alexandercerutti/roxe/README.md

 In this usage example, I'm supposing you are using Typescript to show you the real advantage of this package.

-You simply need to instantiate a new class for every external object (not nested ones) you want to observe.
-Easily pass the interface that defines your Object as generic parameter of `ObservableObject`.
-This will let you, in Typescript, to access to object's properties, like
+Instantiate a new class for every external object (not nested ones) you want to observe and pass the descriptive _typescript interface_ to `ObservableObject`'s generic parameter.
+This will let you, to access to object's properties, like
-`nestedObjects.firstProperty`.
-Else, Typescript will not recognize it.
+`nestedObjects.firstProperty`, without ignoring the errors.

+Observe a specific chain-object (a dotted-separated string, as below) and then... subscribe!!! 🎉🎉🎉💁‍♂️

 ```typescript
 interface CustomObject {